jayasremanchari/MobileTesting/README.md

-# eBay Mobile Testing with Appium
+# eBayApp Mobile Testing with Appium

 This is an Appium Project to test the given Android apk of 'eBay App' for the Scenario - "Login to Ebay Mobile Application,search for an item,add to cart and purchase it"